distancify/handbook/development/guidelines/codereview.md

 - Is the code covered with unit tests?
 "This requires a unit test"
 - Is the code clear and readable?
 Naming and semantics, both the reviewer and developer should be able to read the code
+- Do we follow our [coding conventions](coding-conventions.md)?
+Not all parts can be found by a linting tool

 The code review should not the the main source of knowledge sharing, for this is pair programming a much better exercise.